Become a New Orleans Police Officer

 - Many types of additional, incentive and shift pay

-- 10 paid holidays, 13 days of paid vacation, 13 days of paid sick leave, and 15 days of paid military reserve leave each year
+- 12 standard paid holidays (14 in 2023), 13 days of paid vacation, 13 days of paid sick leave, and 15 days of paid military reserve leave each year

-- Local applicants should report to the Civil Service Department at 9:30 a.m. on any day of their choosing, Monday - Saturday (excluding major holidays).
-Walk in testing will also be held on Tuesday and Wednesday evenings starting at 4:45 p.m.
+- Advanced applicaton is not required for local applicants.
+Local applicants can report to the Civil Service Department at 8:45 a.m. on any day of their choosing, Monday - Friday (excluding major holidays).
+Afternoon testing is also available on Wednesdays at 12:45 pm.
 The Civil Service Department is located at 1340 Poydras Street, Suite 900, New Orleans, LA 70112.
-Sunday test sessions are also available by appointment.

 - Applicants are required to bring a valid driver's license to the test.
 You will not be tested without this document.
-Submission of proof of education at the time of testing is preferred, but not required.
-Proof of education is required before you can be hired.
+Submission of proof of education is not required at the time of walk-in testing.
+Proof of education will be required by NOPD later in the hiring process.
 Acceptable documents for proof of education are: an official high school diploma, an official G.E.D. issued by a state department of education, an official high school transcript indicating graduation date, an official college diploma, or an official college transcript indicating high school or college graduation date.
 Photocopies, wallet sized diplomas, and online high schools will not be accepted at the test.

 - Be sure to arrive on time.
 Testing will be held on a first come first served basis.